conflabs/wcia-analytes/docs/SolventTotals.md

-# SolventTotals
+# Solvent Totals
-A list of SolventTotals Analytes for use in interoperability.
+A list of Solvent Totals Analytes for use in interoperability.

 ----------------------------------------